rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/may.md

 ## May 13
 Welcome to the May 13, 2020 release of the rapyuta.io platform.
 There are significant updates in this release that we hope you will like.
+This release has many internal bug fixes and improvements.

 #### Features
 Ability to set ROS services and ROS actions as targeted.

 #### Notable Fixes

-* Fixed the limit on the count of components in a package.
+* Fixed the limit on the count of components in a package while creating packages.
 * Fixed the hyperlink of included packages in package details page.

 #### Documentation